Towards Stable and Efficient Training of Verifiably Robust Neural Networks: Conclusions

 \section{Conclusions}

-In this paper, we propose a new certified defense method, CROWN-IBP, by combining the fast interval bound propagation (IBP) in the forward pass and a tight linear relaxation based bound, CROWN, in the backward pass.
-Our method enjoys the non-linear representation power and high computational efficiency provided by IBP while facilitating the tight CROWN bound to stabilize training strictly under the robust optimization framework.
-Our experiments on a variety of model structures and three datasets show that CROWN-IBP consistently outperforms other IBP baselines and achieves state-of-the-art verified errors.
+We propose a new certified defense method, CROWN-IBP, by combining the fast interval bound propagation (IBP) bound and a tight linear relaxation based bound, CROWN.
+Our method enjoys high computational efficiency provided by IBP while facilitating the tight CROWN bound to stabilize training under the robust optimization framework, and provides the flexibility to trade-off between the two.
+Our experiments show that CROWN-IBP consistently outperforms other IBP baselines in both standard errors and verified errors and achieves state-of-the-art verified test errors for $\ell_\infty$ robustness.